Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/remote-eventstorming-switch-driver-every-5-minutes-during-enforcing-the-timeline.md

 ---
-title: "Remote EventStorming: have a dedicated facilitator"
+title: "Remote EventStorming: Switch driver every 5 minutes during enforcing the timeline"
-excerpt: "How do we create a safe remote environment?"
+excerpt: "How do we keep the interaction going in a remote EventStorming?"
 tags: guiding-heuristics remote-eventstorming remote-workshop
 authors: Kenny Baas-Schwegler
 ---

 # Description

-We need to have a dedicated facilitator, someone who does makes it a safe for everyone say the things that need to be said – even ideas that at first glance appear controversial, wrong, or at odds with their own beliefs.
-The facilitator must focus on seeing everyone trough their camera at all times.
-With the power of reflective listening, they can create compassion and show neutrality to the group.

-> The only justification for our concepts and systems of concepts is that they serve to represent the complex of our experiences; beyond this they have not legitimacy.
-> - Albert Einstein
+When we enforce the timeline we want to have a dedicated person (the driver) moving stickies on the board and make sure that information sticks.
+Sharon Bowman can help us here in these following trumps:

+* Shorter trumps longer
+* Different trumps same.
+* Talking trumps listening

+So switch the driver every 5 min naturally to the next person, so that each person will experience these trumps.

 # Summary of the solution

-EventStorming facilitates in creating a pool of shared meaning.
-Groups and teams must have a pool of shared meaning to generate better decisions and have more valuable insights.
-Writing and sharing your Domain Events seems easy, but does everyone in the team feel safe enough to put say what needs to be said?
-Offline it is also much easier for a facilitator to use their meta-skills of super listening (hear, see, and feel the energy) than in an online setting.
+EventStorming facilitates in creating a pool of shared meaning by creating conversation about each other perception.
+Physicly the moment people interact on a board it comes natural, however in a remote setting we need to change the way we do that.